jodersky/k8055/README.md

-# k8055 for libusb-1.0 (specifically for Linux)
+# k8055 for libusb

-This library provides access to the Velleman K8055 USB Experiment Board for operating systems supporting libusb-1.0 (http://www.libusb.org/wiki/libusb-1.0), such as Linux.
-While providing a high-level interface to the user, the library communicates with a k8055 board through libusb.
+This library provides access to the Velleman K8055 USB Experiment Board.
+While providing a high-level interface to the user, the library communicates with a k8055 board through [libusb](http://www.libusb.org/wiki/libusb-1.0).

 ## Main Features
 - runs with libusb-1.0